MAPF-Competition/web_resource/updates.md

 * Example instances, released with the start-kit.
 * Main round evaluation instances.
 * Test round evaluation instances.
+* Best-known solutions to all evaluation instances.
-* Tables that describe the configuration of each benchmark instance, metrics describing the best-known solution for that instance and links to the implementation which produced that solution.
+* Tables that describe the configuration of each benchmark instance, metrics describing the best-known solution for that instance, links to download the solutions and links to the implementation which produced that solution.

 📂In the [Code Archive](https://github.com/MAPF-Competition/Code-Archive), you will find: